apgeorg/Vehicle-Detection-And-Tracking/writeup/writeup.md

 #### Final choice of HOG parameters

 I've tried multiple combinations of parameters.
 So the final parameters are based on emperical results.
 Ideally, I would have used a grid search to test all different combinations including colour spaces.
 The best result obtained so far was using orientations=9, pixels_per_cell=(8, 8) and cells_per_block=(2, 2).

 #### Train a classifier

-I trained a linear SVM using...
+I've trained a linear SVM classifier with default paramters.
+The final test accuracy was 0.9907.

 ### Sliding Window Search